WebAssembly/module-linking/proposals/module-types/Explainer.md

 special access to their parents' state.
 However, since modules and types are closed, stateless expressions and thus "sharing" is equivalent to duplication, nested modules can refer to their parents' types and modules via *aliases*.
-As syntactic sugar in the textual format, a nested mdoule can simply use the `$name` of the enclosing module/type:
+As syntactic sugar in the textual format, a nested module can simply use the `$name` of the enclosing module/type:
 ```wasm
 (module